ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ![nalgebra logo](2019-05-03--na.png)

+Before the migration,
-Previously, I was using [cgmath] (because it's simple and straightforward). ggez's "native" math library is nalgebra. even though ggez v0.5 uses `mint` types for all its public API, I still migrated to nalgebra, because
+I was using [cgmath], because it's simple and straightforward. ggez's "native" math library is nalgebra. even though ggez v0.5 uses `mint` types for all its public API, I still migrated to nalgebra, because